-It is important to note that these estimates of disease burden do not take into account the significant social and economic consequences of MNS disorders, not only for affected individuals and households but also for communities and economies.
-Notable examples of such impacts include that of maternal mental disorders on the well-being of their children, of substance use disorders on criminal behavior and incarceration, and of a range of severe conditions on the economic productivity of affected persons and of family members engaged in care-giving.
+It is important to note that these estimates of disease burden do not fully take into account the significant social and economic consequences of MNS disorders, not only for affected individuals and households but also for communities and economies.
+Notable examples of such impacts include that of maternal mental disorders on the well-being of their children contributing to the inter-generational transmission of ill-health and poverty; of substance use disorders on criminal behavior and incarceration; and of a range of severe conditions on the economic productivity of affected persons and of family members engaged in care-giving.
 A recent study estimated that total economic output lost to MNS disorders globally was US$ 8.5 thousand million in 2010, a sum expected to nearly double by 2030 if a concerted response is not mounted10.
 Concerning economic costs attributable to alcohol use and alcohol use disorders alone, a separate study estimated these to amount to the equivalent of 1.3-3.3% of gross domestic product (GDP) in a range of high- and middle-income countries, with over two-thirds of the loss represented by productivity losses11.
 The global cost of dementia in 2010 has been estimated to be US$ 604 billion, equivalent to 1% of global GDP12.
 Additionally, there is a rising tide of social adversities which are recognized to be associated with MNS disorders, with large and growing proportions of the global population affected by conflict or displacement due to environmental degradation and climate change, which bodes for a grim forecast on the future burden of these conditions.
 Finally, disease burden estimates do not account for the significant hazards faced by persons with MNS disorders in relation to the systematic denial of basic human rights ranging from limited opportunities for education and employment and extending to torture and denial of freedom, sometimes within health care institutions13.

 WHAT WORKS?
 EFFECTIVE INTERVENTIONS FOR THE PREVENTION AND TREATMENT OF MNS DISORDERS

-The evidence on interventions builds on the recommendations of the DCP2 volume14-16 and is derived from a number of sources: the mhGAP guidelines developed by the WHO using the Grading of Recommendations Assessment, Development and Evaluation (GRADE) methodology of the literature published up to 200917; other recent reviews where appropriate (for example Strang et al for illicit drugs);18 interventions which required a specialist for delivery, but which had not been addressed by mhGAP or DCP2, assessed using GRADE; and a review of all reviews including systematic reviews, and any type of evaluation evidence from a low and middle income country published since mhGAP, assessed using GRADE.
+The evidence on interventions builds on the recommendations of the Second Edition of Disease Control Priorities for Developing Countries14-16 and is derived from a number of sources: the mhGAP guidelines developed by the WHO using the Grading of Recommendations Assessment, Development and Evaluation (GRADE) methodology of the literature published up to 200917; other recent reviews where appropriate (for example Strang et al for illicit drugs);18 interventions which required a specialist for delivery, but which had not been addressed by mhGAP or DCP2, assessed using GRADE; and a review of all reviews including systematic reviews, and any type of evaluation evidence from a low and middle income country published since mhGAP, assessed using GRADE.
 Our findings are summarized in Table 2.

 [Table 2 here]